 Benton District sits within the western boundary of North Tyneside and includes Wideopen, Benton, Forest Hall, Killingworth, Holystone, Palmersville, West Allotment, Shiremoor and neighbouring villages.

-As the birth place of George Stephenson the District badge depicts a locomotive from Stephensons era.
+George Stephenson worked as a brakesman in Killingworth Pit and the District badge depicts a locomotive from Stephensons era.

 The District is growing in numbers and currently has over 250 young people regularly taking part in Scouting activities.

 Jonathon Finlay & Robbie Leese

 District Commissioners: email@example.com

 Blyth Valley Scout District covers the South East area of Northumberland and includes the towns of Cramlington and Blyth together with the villages of Seghill, Seaton Sluice and Seaton Delaval.